 To provide competitive sports for homeschoolers who seek to honor God through athletics.

 We believe that God gives physical abilities that can be developed and used to bring Him glory.
 We provide competitive sports to homeschool families in order to facilitate spiritual, emotional, physical, and social growth.
-Devotions, character building, skill development, and prayer are an integral part of the program.
-It is our desire that Jesus Christ be expressed and glorified in the lives of coaches, parents and players in both words and actions.
+Devotions, character-building, skill development, and prayer are an integral part of the program.
+It is our desire that Jesus Christ is expressed and glorified in the lives of coaches, parents, and players in both words and actions.